fstab50/gensec/rkhunter/skdet/README.md

 ## Rkhunter Dependency

-Skdet must be configured to allow checking for following rootkits:
+Skdet must be configured to allow checks for following rootkits:

 * SucKIT
 * Adore